-[3] In LTM Sep-23 and the forward view, Moody's-adjusted debt to assets includes €2 billion adjustment linked to minority stakes sold to Apollo.
+[3] In LTM Sep-23 and the forward view, Moody's-adjusted debt to assets includes an adjustment of €1 billion and €2 billion respectively, linked to the minority stakes sold to investment vehicles managed by Apollo.

 [4] Moody's adjusted debt to assets after normalized cash balance of €800 million, with excess liquidity earmarked to reduce debt.